ashafer01/laurelin/docs/user_docs.rst

 Laurelin is still under development.
 What is done should be usable, but the following features have not yet been implemented or are incomplete:

-* Controls

-  * Framework in place, no actual controls implemented yet

 * Referrals

   * In place for search but untested